besnik/tutorials/linux-setup/readme.md

 Alternatively you can use `export VARNAME=value` to setup environment variable in active session.

-### Setup HTTP Proxy
+## Setup HTTP Proxy

 If your system is behind proxy server you might need to configure few env variables so applications can find out which proxy server to use.
+You also want to specify servers that are internal and your server should connect directly to.

 Add following lines into `/etc/environment` for system wide configuration: